agusmakmun/flask-django-quart-fastapi-performance-test-comparison/fastapi-app/README.md

-# Quart Application with Gunicorn and Uvicorn
+# FastAPI Application with Gunicorn and Uvicorn

-This is a simple Quart application that demonstrates the use of Gunicorn with Uvicorn workers.
-Quart is an async-first framework that is API-compatible with Flask but built on ASGI.
+This is a FastAPI application that demonstrates high-performance API development with modern Python frameworks.

+## Features

+- Async API endpoint at `/api/dummy`
+- Uses Gunicorn with Uvicorn workers for optimal performance
+- Native ASGI support through FastAPI
+- Includes performance testing setup with Vegeta

 ## Prerequisites